mcellteam/cellblender_tutorials/visualize_plot.rst

   f=mol1v1.dat plot f=mol1v2.dat **page** f=mol1s1.dat plot f=mol2s1.dat

-Finally, here is the current API (**SUBJECT TO CHANGE**)
+Finally, here is the current plotting plug-in API (**SUBJECT TO CHANGE**)

-  defs=filename        ...
-Loads default parameters from a python file page                 ...
-Starts a new page (figure in MatPlotLib) plot                 ...
-Starts a new plot (subplot in MatPlotLib) color=#rrggbb        ...
-Selects a color via Red,Green,Blue values color=color_name     ...
-Selects a color via standard color names title=title_string   ...
-Sets the title for each plot pagetitle=string     ...
-Sets the title for each page xlabel=label_string  ...
-Sets the label for the x axis ylabel=label_string  ...
-Sets the label for the y axis legend=code          ...
-Adds a legend with code = 0..10 (-1=none) n=name               ...
-Name used to over-ride file name in legend f=filename           ...
+* defs=filename        ...
+Loads default parameters from a python file
+* page                 ...
+Starts a new page (figure in MatPlotLib)
+* plot                 ...
+Starts a new plot (subplot in MatPlotLib)
+* color=#rrggbb        ...
+Selects a color via Red,Green,Blue values
+* color=color_name     ...
+Selects a color via standard color names
+* title=title_string   ...
+Sets the title for each plot
+* pagetitle=string     ...
+Sets the title for each page
+* xlabel=label_string  ...
+Sets the label for the x axis
+* ylabel=label_string  ...
+Sets the label for the y axis
+* legend=code          ...
+Adds a legend with code = 0..10 (-1=none)
+* n=name               ...
+Name used to over-ride file name in legend
+* f=filename           ...
 Plots the file with current settings